hbctraining/DGE_workshop/lessons/DGE_workflow.md

 ```

 <img src="../img/deseq_mean_vs_variance.png" width="600">

+Note that in the figure, the variance across replicates tends to be greater than the mean (red line), especially for genes with large mean expression levels. **This is a good indication that our data do not fit the Poisson distribution and we need to account for this increase in variance using the Negative Binomial model (i.e. Poisson will underestimate variability leading to an increase in false positive DE genes).**

 The variance or scatter tends to reduce as we increase the number of biological replicates (variance will approach the Poisson distribution with increasing numbers of replicates).
 Standard deviations of averages are smaller than standard deviations of individual observations.